 Have you noticed water dripping from your air conditioner?
 No, not the condensation that forms on the windows when it’s humid.
 I’m talking about literal leaking water indoors coming from your AC unit.
 It sounds like the plot of a horror movie, right?

-If your air conditioner leaks water right now, you are in luck because we have an easy guide for you.
+If there’s water dripping from aircon right now, you are in luck because we have an easy guide for you.
 In this article, we will explain what causes an air conditioner to leak water and what you can do to prevent these situations.

 Water leaking from air conditioners can be a problem, although it is common.
 If you are wondering if your air conditioner leaking water is dangerous, the answer is yes or no, depending on what is leaking.